Balancingrock/SwifterSockets/doc/User Manual.md

 ###Connection Object Factory

-The project has to provide a connection object factory.
+Your project has to provide a connection object factory.

 This factory creates the project's connection objects on demand.
 Since connection objects can be expensive, the project may implement a pool of connection objects allowing them to be reused.
+A simple connection pool implementation is provided as a part of SwifterSockets.

-The connection object factory is passed as a parameter to either `connectToTipServer` or during the setup of the `TipServer` class.
+The connection object factory is passed as a parameter (closure) to either `connectToTipServer` or during the setup of the `TipServer` class.

 The connection object factory is defined as follows: